All about clear aligners

 Do clear aligners work as well as braces?

 While these aligners might seem like the magical option for adults wanting to get an amazing smile, they’re not always the best option.
-In some cases, braces may produce a superior treatment result due to the tooth movements required and the benefits of a fixed appliance.
-Saying that these aligners and braces are both effective ways of straightening teeth so it’s important to speak to your orthodontist about what’s best for you and your smile in the long term.
+In some cases, braces may produce a superior treatment result due to the type of tooth movements required and the benefits of a fixed appliance.
+With expert planning and clinical knowledge, both aligners and braces are effective ways of straightening teeth so it’s important to speak to your specialist orthodontist about what’s best for you and your smile in the long term.

 What are my other orthodontic treatment options?